dogweather/forkful/content/en/haskell/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing to a text file in Haskell is about programmatically creating or updating files with textual content.
-Programmers do this to persist data such as log messages, application output, or to store user-generated content, making it a fundamental task for applications that require data persistence or logging.

 ## How to:
 Haskell's standard Prelude provides elementary support for writing to files using the `writeFile` and `appendFile` functions from the `System.IO` module.
 Here's a basic example of creating a new file (or overwriting an existing one) and then appending text to a file.

 ```haskell